Here are the 2022 voter registration deadlines in all 50 states

 Delaware

 The deadline for the Department of Elections Offices to mail vote by mail ballots is Nov.
-1. You can register to vote online and in-person before or during election day, Nov.
+1. You can register to vote online or in person before or during Election Day, Nov.
 8.

 District of Columbia